bitcoin-abe/bitcoin-abe/README-FIRSTBITS.txt

 chain length, and that is too big.

-In implementing the upgrade.py function that populates firstbits from existing block data, I created ancestry.py, which implements is_descended_from (in memory) with a compromise between size and speed.
-My initial thought was to reuse this code in DataStore.py for the maintenance portion, but I am considering an alternative approach involving a new block table column, ancestor_block_id.
+In implementing the upgrade.py function that populates firstbits from existing block data, I created ancestry.py, which implemented is_descended_from (in memory) with a compromise between size and speed.
+My initial thought was to reuse this code in DataStore.py for the maintenance portion, but settled on an alternative approach involving a new block table column, search_block_id.

-Like block.prev_block_id, ancestor_block_id would point to an earlier block in the chain, but the earlier block's height would be found by a function other than block_height-1.
+Like block.prev_block_id, search_block_id would point to an earlier block in the chain, but the earlier block's height would be found by a function other than block_height-1.
 The function would depend only on block_height and should allow is_descended_from to use a more-or-less